borntofrappe/borntofrappe/README.md

 - with `fetch` respond to the incoming request with the cache **or** with a fetch request **or** with a `html` document providing a generic fallback

+I ultimately choose to cache only the static files.

 ###

 </details>